CismonX/paleman/readme.md

 Note:

-* Add function is called in HTTP worker.
+* Add functions are called in Control Workers.
 Do not put tasks here.

 * "$task_id" will be automatically added to the return value of add funtions.